Los Angeles Family and Medical Leave Attorneys

 The Family and Medical Leave Act (FMLA) and its state counterpart the California Family Rights Act give eligible employees the right to take up to 12 weeks of unpaid job-protected leave per year for health and family reasons.
 All employers subject to the FMLA/CFRA must grant the requested leave, and it is unlawful for employers to terminate or otherwise discriminate against employees for taking the leave.

 While it has been over twenty years since these laws were enacted, many employers continue to violate FMLA/CFRA requirements and the protected leave rights of their employees.
-Our Los Angeles medical and family leave attorneys strongly believe that employees should be able to take time time off to care for loved ones or because of their own medical needs without suffering retaliation, and provide skillful and effective representation to victims of unlawful conduct.
+Our Los Angeles medical and family leave attorneys strongly believe that employees should be able to take time off to care for loved ones or because of their own medical needs without suffering retaliation, and provide skillful and effective representation to victims of unlawful conduct.

 Eligibility for FMLA and CFRA Leave